How to Practice – Session 1

 John Bruna begins teaching and commentary on the text ‘How To Practice’ by His Holiness the Dalai Lama.
 During this session, John offers an introduction to the text and focuses in on the topic of the suffering of change.

-Way of Compassion Foundation Dharma Talk facilitated by John (Chophel) Bruna.
-Topic: Eightfold Path in Daily Life – Session Two.
+Way of Compassion Foundation Dharma Talk facilitated by John Bruna.
 The Dharma teachings are hosted by the Way of Compassion Dharma Center in Carbondale, Colorado.
-The date of this teaching was on December 10, 2014.
-The teachings are always offered freely.
-If you would like to…
+The topic of the teachings is the role of meditation in the context of the Three Higher Trainings.
+The date of this teaching was on April 13, 2016.
+The teachings…